Artwork: Courtesy of Demuzi

 Talk: Organized by MENA Prison Forum & UMAM D&R

 THE PSYCHOLOGICAL & SOCIAL EFFECTS OF IMPRISONMENT

-- Dr. Jalal Nofal, an ex-prisoner but also a psychiatrist and psychosocial support trainer who has worked for five years on psychosocial support programs for Iraqi refugees in Syria;
+Dr. Jalal Nofal is an ex-prisoner, psychiatrist, psychosocial support trainer in crisis, MHGAP Trainer in Primary Care.
+He worked for five years on psychosocial support programs for Iraqi refugees in Syria.

 Dr. Ammar A. Beetar worked as a psychiatrist in public, private and currently still working in humanitarian settings.
 His work experience includes special focus on rape and torture survivors.

 Salah Addin Lakkeh has a Bachelor of Psychology and is a trainer and supervisor in mental health and psychosocial support.
 He also works in MHPSS research and as a counsellor for torture survivors, NGOs workers and witnesses.